Hello, happy newlyweds!

-Here’s what you need to do over the next month or two to prove you’re married to the pertinent parties and even change your name.
+Here’s what you need to do over the next month or two to prove you’re married and even change your name.

 Rich reached out to me a little over a month before his wedding to Maisie.
 They had set the date at an extraordinary venue, secured an amazing photographer, but still didn’t have anyone to actually marry them yet!
 Rich said he dug my vibe – I’m pretty sure that’s a direct quote, which made me laugh because I thought I was the only one who still says that – and really wanted me to chat with him and his fiancée to see if we were a good fit.
 Spoiler alert: We were!